uxCCDS/chartDemo/version/Tutorial.md

 </body>
 ```
 With the following code, Momentum Charts will creat a line chart with the data of an array [5,18,40,50,30].
-We will example more details in the following part.
+We will discuss more details in the following part.

 ```
 import MomentumCharts from '@momentum-ui/charts';